adamgoose/kuber-whaaa/docs/README.md

 [Terraform] is a tool for provisioning your cloud infrastructure as code.
 This allows you to version-control, parameterize, automate, and scale your infrastructure design.
-To work with this project, you'll need to install Terraform, as well as the [kustomize Terraform provider](https://github.com/kbst/terraform-provider-kustomize).
+To work with this project, it's recommended you install [tfenv] with `brew install tfenv`.

 ## Included Modules